pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 ## Prerequisites

-If you are migrating to Single Sign On from username/password based authentication, you should consider enabling merging of identities based on email address, via the ["Consolidate User Logins by Email" system preference](/docs/user-interface/settings/preferences#consolidate-user-logins-by-email), otherwise you will end up with duplicate users.
+If you are migrating to Single Sign-On from username/password based authentication, you should consider enabling the merging of identities based on an email address, via the ["Consolidate User Logins by Email" system preference](/docs/user-interface/settings/preferences#consolidate-user-logins-by-email), otherwise, you will end up with duplicate users.

 ## GitHub Authentication